 Fungal infections of the skin can usually be treated with topical prescription medications.
 Rarely, oral medication is needed for significant fungal infections.
 Toenail infection requires oral prescription medication for a chance of cure.
 A newer topical nail lacquer is to be approved which may offer an alternative to oral medication like terbinafine (Lamisil) for the treatment of toenail fungus.

-Subtypes of fungal infections are described below:
+Subtypes of fungal infections

-TInea capitis is a fungal infection of the scalp sometimes referred to as scalp ringworm.
+Tinea capitis is a fungal infection of the scalp sometimes referred to as scalp ringworm.
 This often involves the hair shaft and follicles.
 Tinea capitis is most common in children.
 The fungus is most often a species called Trichophyton tonsurans although pets can carry different fungal stains that can cause severe reactions.
 Tinea capitis can cause hair loss, inflammation of the scalp, and loss of hair shafts called black-dot ringworm.
 If the condition becomes inflamed and the scalp swollen, an extremem version of scalp rinworm called kerion can result.
 Treatment consists of several months of oral antifungal medications including griseofulvin.

 Tinea barbae is a fungal infection of the beard area.
 It results in painful, red, pus-filled bumps along the jawline and mustache area.
 Treatment consists of oral medication.